 - DO: Listen and ask concerned questions.
 Allow the person to talk and be a caring ear.
 Resist the temptation "to make it all better" because you can't.

-- DO: Offer to accompany the depressed person to meals, for walks, etc. Getting a depressed person back into routine activities can be helpful, although it is not a cure.
+- DO: Offer to accompany your friend/loved one to meals, for walks, etc. Aiding the individual back into routine activities can be helpful, although it is not a cure.

-- DO: Take seriously every suicidal threat or comment.
+- DO: Take seriously every threat or comment about suicide.
 While it is true that more people talk about suicide than do it, most who do it have talked about it beforehand.

 - DO: Seek help for yourself and/or the other person.
 You and your friend can receive free consultation or counseling from Counseling and Psychological Services, local hospitals or crisis centers.
 Encourage the person to get help: "I'm really concerned about you, but I think we need a professional to help us deal with how bad you are feeling."
 Offer to go with the person, or, if the individual refuses to seek counseling, consult a professional yourself to explore other ideas.

 - DO: Be sensitive to your own needs and limits.
-Dealing with a depressed or suicidal person can be difficult and draining; don't exhaust yourself by trying to take responsibility for the person and to solve his/her problem by yourself.
+Supporting a friend suffering from depression or thoughts of suicide can be difficult and draining; don't exhaust yourself by trying to take responsibility for the person and to solve his/her problem by yourself.
 Recognize your own emotional reactions and take care of yourself.

 - DON'T: Offer false reassurances or try to "cheer someone up;" it usually results in the other person feeling misunderstood or not cared about or accepted.

-- DON'T: Get into intellectual arguments with a suicidal person about whether s/he should live or die or whether suicide is moral or not.
+- DON'T: Get into intellectual arguments with a person experiencing thoughts of suicide, including about whether s/he should live or die or whether suicide is moral or not.
 Try instead to listen patiently to his/her feelings and respond to these.

 - DON'T: Be afraid to ask the person whether s/he is thinking about suicide.
 This question won't put the idea into his/her mind; instead, it usually lets the other person know that his/her feelings are being taken seriously and are understood by someone.